Kelan and I both found out how to make money as a kid so we could be more independent, and we can’t wait for our daughters to do the same!

 Do you love being behind the camera?
 You could use your photography skills to get paid.

-It’s unlikely that you will be able to get really high paying gigs such as weddings, but there’s no reason why you couldn’t try other gigs such as photos for the local paper.
+It’s unlikely that you’ll be able to get really high-paying gigs such as weddings, but there’s no reason why you couldn’t try other gigs such as photos for the local paper.

 You could set up a garage sale at your house, but a way to make more money is to ask other adults if they would like to do a joint garage sale.